Garrett Kelleher: Career

 Kelleher is a large shareholder in Dolmen Securities which was recently purchased by Cantor Fitzgerald.
-Kelleher sits on the Advisory Board of the US-Ireland Alliance.
+Kelleher sat on the advisory board of the US-Ireland Alliance.

-Kelleher was involved in multiple lawsuits against NAMA including, in early 2018, launching a US$1.2 billion lawsuit via 60-page complaint lodged with the Federal District Court in Illinois, USA; alleging that the agency destroyed the developer's chances of building the Chicago Spire through a combination of "sheer spite" and "consistent incompetence" on the part of certain of its officials.
+Kelleher was involved in multiple lawsuits against NAMA including, in early 2018, launching a US$1.2 billion lawsuit via a 60-page complaint lodged with the Federal District Court in Illinois, USA; alleging that the agency destroyed the developer's chances of building the Chicago Spire through a combination of "sheer spite" and "consistent incompetence" on the part of certain of its officials.
 The case was dismissed in 2019.

 Personal life

 Garrett is married to Maeve Kelleher, and they have seven children.
 Maeve is or has been on the board of some of Garrett Kelleher's companies.
-Between 2006 and 2014 she was a board member of Iona Institute.